tbarbugli/tyron/README.md

 =======

-Just do pip install tyron or do a setup.py install
+Just do pip install tyron or do a setup.py install Installing gevent has some dependencies pip cant take care of (eg.. on ubuntu-alike python-dev, libevent, gcc, libevent-dev), you better have a look at gevent install instructions if you run into troubles.

 Note: If you are using OSX you might need something like this:
 `CFLAGS="-I /opt/local/include -L /opt/local/lib" pip install tyron`

 Settings